Spring Boot Method Security with SAPL

 For instance, the statement import time.timeBetween imports the timeBetween function from the time library, making it available under its simple name.
 You can also import individual attribute finders or use 'library name' as 'alias' for aliasing.

-How to transform and constrain Outputs with SAPL Policies?
+Transform and Constrain Outputs with SAPL Policies

-How to use Transformations in SAPL Policies?
+Use Transformations in SAPL Policies

 import time.timeBetween